-- (2) A record will be provided, whenever available, in the medium requested by the requester (i.e., an electronic file if the information is already available in this form.).
-A record does not have to be converted to a media other than that in which it is maintained. - (3) A requester may either view original records by making an appointment during regular business hours with the Open Records Officer, or may request written copies, which will be provided for fee as established by the Office of Open Records.
-The fee can be waived at the discretion of the right-to-know officer. - (4) The State System will not create a public record that does not already exist, nor will it compile, maintain, format, or organize a public record in a manner in which the agency does not currently do so.
+- 3. A requestor may either view original records by making an appointment during regular business hours with the Open Records Officer, or may request written copies, which will be provided for a fee as established by the Office of Open Records.
+The fee can be waived at the discretion of the Open Records Officer.
+(Fees are listed under section J.) - 4.
+Slippery Rock University will not create a public record that does not already exist, nor will it compile, maintain, format, or organize a public record in a manner in which the agency does not currently do so.

-g.
-Responses
+G. Responses

-- (1) Types of responses. - (a.)
-The request is granted in its entirety. - (b.)
-The request is refused in its entirety. - (c.)
-The request is partially granted. - (2) Deemed denials.
-The failure to make a timely response is deemed a denial. - (3) Final responses granting requests. - (a.)
-A written request for a record will be granted if the record requested is within the statutory definition of a "public record". - (b.)
-Written responses granting requests may be provided in any format (mail, facsimile, electronic mail, etc.) permitted by law. - (4) Final responses that deny requests, either in whole or in part. - (a.)
-A written response that denies a request must list the entire specific reasons relied on for denying the request. - (b.)
-If a request is denied all or in part, the written response must also contain a notice informing the requester of his or her right to file an appeal with the Office of Open Records. - (c.)
-Any final written response that sets for a denial, whether in whole or in part, must contain the following: - The name, title, business address, business telephone number and signature of the public official or employee on whose authority the denial is issued. - 2.
-The words "Mailing Date" followed by the date that is the mailing date of the response. - 3.
-A statement of the procedure that the requester may follow in order to file an appeal contesting the denial. - (d.)
-Grounds for a denial.
-A written request for access to, or a copy of, a record may be denied if any of the following circumstances exists: - 1.
-The requester has not identified any of the requested records with sufficient specificity. - 2.
+- 1. Types of Responses - (a) The request is granted. - (b) The request is refused in its entirety. - (c) The request is partially granted. - 2.
+Deemed denials.
+The failure to make a timely response is deemed a denial. - 3.
+Final responses granting requests. - (a) A written request for a record will be granted if the record requested is within the statutory definition of a "public record." - (b) Written responses granting requests may be provided in any format (mail, facsimile, electronic mail, etc.) permitted by law. - 4.
+Final responses that deny requests, either in whole or in part. - (a) A response that denies a request must list the entire specific reasons relied on for denying the request. - (b) If a request is denied all or in part, the response must also contain a notice informing the requestor of his or her right to file an appeal with the Office of Open Records. - (c) Any final response that sets forth a denial, whether in whole or in part, must contain the following: - i.
+The name, title, business address, business telephone number and signature of the public official or employee on whose authority the denial is issued. - ii.
+The words "Mailing Date" followed by the date that is the mailing date of the response. - iii.
+A statement of the procedure that the requestor may follow in order to file an appeal contesting the denial. - (d) Grounds for a denial.
+A written request for access to, or a copy of, a record may be denied if any of the following circumstances exists: - i.
+The requestor has not identified any of the requested records with sufficient specificity. - ii.
 The record does not exist.

-- 3. The requester has not prepaid the costs of fulfilling the request, if the anticipated costs would exceed \$100. - 4.
-The record in question does not satisfy the Act's general definition of "public record." - 5.
-The record in question falls within one or more of the Act's statutory exceptions to the definition of "public record."
-65 P.S. §67.708. - 6.
-The request constitutes a disruptive request pursuant to 65 P.S.
-67.506(a) or the request h.
-Redaction
+- iii.
+The requestor has not prepaid the costs of fulfilling the request, if the anticipated costs would exceed \$100. - iv.
+The record in question does not satisfy the Act's general definition of "public record." - v.
+The record in question falls within one or more of the Act's statutory exceptions of the definition of "public record."
+65 P.S. §67.708. - vi.
+The request constitutes a disruptive request pursuant to the 65 P.S. §67.506(a) or the request is not able to be granted due to disaster or potential damage pursuant to 65 P.S. §67.506(b).